 Following is a brief summary about what common and scientific names are and why, especially if you want to really understand plants, common names should be avoided and scientific names should be used.

-Detailed discussion of common and scientific names.
+Common and scientific names.

 Common names have no standardization even in small local areas and thus common names vary from person to person, state to state, region to region, and country to country.
 Even at the family level, there is confusion in common names.
 One person says "Sunflower", another "Aster', another "Daisy", and another " Composite".
 Some people say "Peas", some "Beans", some "Legumes" or "Vetches" or "Milk Vetches".
 The name "Lady Slipper" is applied to a number of different Orchids; the name "Chickweed" to many different species; the name "Primrose" to members of entirely different families.
 And all those thorny guys are just plain "Cactus" -- whether they are cylindrical or flat, Yuccas, or spiny shrubs.